Common year starting on Saturday

 A common year starting on Saturday is any non-leap year (i.e. a year with 365 days) that begins on Saturday, 1 January, and ends on Saturday, 31 December.
-Its dominical letter hence is B. The most recent year of such kind was 2022 and the next one will be 2033 in the Gregorian calendar or, likewise, 2017 and 2023 in the obsolete Julian calendar.
+Its dominical letter hence is B. The most recent year of such kind was 2022, and the next one will be 2033 in the Gregorian calendar or, likewise, 2023 and 2034 in the obsolete Julian calendar.
 See below for more.

-Any common year that starts on Wednesday, Friday or Saturday has only one Friday the 13th: the only one in this common year occurs in May.
+Any common year that starts on Saturday has only one Friday the 13th: the only one in this common year occurs in May.
 Leap years starting on Friday share this characteristic.

-In this common year, Martin Luther King Jr. Day is on January 17, Valentine's Day is on a Monday, Presidents' Day is on its latest possible date, February 21, Saint Patrick's Day is on a Thursday, Juneteenth is on a Sunday, U.S. Independence Day and Halloween are on a Monday, Memorial Day is on May 30, Labor Day is on September 5, Election Day in the USA is on its latest possible date, November 8th, Thanksgiving is on November 24 and Christmas is on a Sunday.
+From July of the year that precedes this year until September in this type of year is the longest period (14 months) that occurs without a Tuesday the 13th.

+This year has three months (January, May and October) which begin on a weekend-day.